 Prior to the operation, medication will help you relax.
 Then the doctor will apply a local anesthetic to numb the area of the back.
 Upon numbing the area, the doctor injects the dye into the nucleus pulposus (the very center of the intervertebral dick).
 Most importantly, the doctor uses a fluoroscope to see your spine, and the needle gets inserted into the correct disc space.
 Then X-rays and a CT scan take pictures to see a cross-section of the disc.
 The procedure lasts about 40 minutes

-In addition, once the needle gets placed inside the damaged disc, the doctors places a small amount of fluid to increase pressure on the disc.
+In addition, once the needle gets placed inside the damaged disc, the doctor places a small amount of fluid to increase pressure on the disc.
 If this test causes pain similar to your back or leg pain, it reveals that the disc causes the pain.

 Limitations of a Discogram?

 Unfortunately, the discogram does not show the bones or nerves very well-only inside of the intervertebral disc.
 This test is not frequently used; however, if an MRI fails to find a problem disc doctors will recommend it.
 Doctors also rely on the discogram when considering disc surgery.

 The risks associated with a discogram include infection inside the disc and an allergic reaction to the dye.
 Discograms require X-rays, which use radiation.
 In large doses, radiation can increase the risk of cancer.
 The vast majority of patients who have X-rays will never get enough radiation to worry about cancer.
-Only doctors whose patients who must get hundreds of X-rays over many years become concerned.
+Only doctors whose patients must get hundreds of X-rays over many years become concerned.
 This test has more risks associated with it than most.
 This is one reason that doctors prefer to use “noninvasive” tests first, such as MRI and CT scans.

 If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.